richardschoen/howtostuff/installgitbucketonibmi.md

-# How to install Gitbucket on IBM i
+# How to install GitBucket on IBM i
-Gitbucket is an open source Java based git server for IBM i.
+GitBucket is an open source Java based git server for IBM i.

 This Git server can host any of your git project source code and has many other features.

-Gitbucket is a great way to keep all your git based source code in a single repository.
+GitBucket is a great way to keep all your git based source code in a single repository.

 When used in conjunction with iForgit (http://www.iforgit.com) as a native IBM i client, you have a complete source management solution for all of your open source language projects stored in the IFS and source members that are still managed via source physical files. iForgit works as a native command based interface for SEU, PDM, RDi and VS Code developers and can manage all your RPG, CL, COBOL and other classic IBM i source members.